-August 16, 2019
+August 15, 2019

 Although liver cancer isn’t as prevalent as lung or breast cancer, it has become the fastest-increasing cause of cancer death in the U.S. UChicago Medicine experts Chih-Yi Liao, MD, and Anjana Pillai, MD, answer your questions.

-We'll talk about those treatment options, prevention methods, and management of chronic liver diseases with a group of experts who are at the forefront to deliver care.
+We'll talk about those treatment options, prevention methods, and management of chronic liver diseases with a group of experts who are at the forefront of liver care.
 We'll take your questions and answer as many as possible.
-That's coming up now on At the Forefront Live.
+That's coming up now on At The Forefront Live.

-Thanks for having me.
+Thanks for having us

-Dr. Pillai let's start with you and just talk a little bit about the liver in general and the functions that it performs for a person.
+Dr. Pillai, let's start with you and just talk a little bit about the liver in general, and the functions that it performs for a person.

 Absolutely.
 So many people may not know this, but your liver is actually your largest internal organ.
-It's pretty remarkable and can sustain life when only about 10% to 20% of it is working, which is why many people actually don't know that they have advanced liver disease until they have symptoms.
+It's pretty remarkable, and can sustain life when only about 10% to 20% of it is working, which is why many people actually don't know that they have advanced liver disease until they have symptoms.

 Let's talk about liver cancer for just a moment.
 Is that becoming more common?
 I mentioned that in my intro, and it's something that I think a lot of people don't think about very much.

 And so we have definitely noticed a rise in its incidence over all 50 states.
-It is the number one reason that patients are listed for liver transplant now in the United States.
-And in our own center, over 50% of our patients that are listed for transplant, it's due to primary liver cancer, HCC.
+It is the number 1 reason that patients are listed for liver transplant now in the United States.
+And in our own center, over 50% of our patients that are listed for transplant, it's due to primary liver cancer, or HCC.

-And Dr. Liao what are the different types of liver cancer?
+And Dr. Liao, what are the different types of liver cancer?

-So there can be many different types of cancer that happen n the liver.
+So there can be many different types of cancer that happen in the liver.
 There can be primary liver cancer, meaning cancer arising from the liver cells.
-But inside your liver there are also millions of bile ducts that help drain out the bile to help you digest.
+But inside your liver, there are also millions of bile ducts that help drain out the bile to help you digest.
 And there can be cancer arising from these bile duct cells.

 So about 80% to 90% of cases occur because you have end-stage liver disease.
 And the most common reasons are alcoholic liver disease, hepatitis C, or fatty liver disease.
-So the reasons that we're seeing an increase is because there's an increase in cirrhosis.
+So the reasons that we're seeing an increase is also-- because there's an increase in cirrhosis.

-Dr Liao, what were some of the symptoms that a person might experience if they do have a liver cancer?
+Dr. Liao, what were some of the symptoms that a person might experience if they do have a liver cancer?

 And I know we're going to talk more in detail about that.
-So this is where surveillance comes in.
-And it's important to undergo surveillance and look for risk factors that may potentially put you at risk for liver cancer.
+So this is why-- where surveillance comes in.
+It's important to undergo surveillance and look for risk factors that may potentially put you at risk for liver cancer.

 Yeah, absolutely.
 So 90% of liver cancer happens in the background of cirrhosis.
-So anyone with cirrhosis, which is advanced liver disease or scarring of the liver, should undergo liver cancer screening.
+So anyone with cirrhosis, which is advanced liver disease, or scarring of the liver, should undergo liver cancer screening.

 So Dr. Liao, if we go through the screenings and it's caught early, is it treatable?

 Yeah.
-And in fact, it's curable, if it's caught early.
+And in fact, it's curable if it's caught early.
 And that's why screening is so important.